how many puppies can a doberman have

 While measuring relaxin levels is a precise means to detect pregnancy in dogs, ultrasound is the only way to assess the viability of the fetuses.

-For this reason, ultrasound is considered the best method for monitoring pregnancies in dogs.
+For this reason, ultrasound is considered the best method for monitoring dog pregnancies.
 Using this instrument, a professional can determine whether your dog is pregnant as early as 21 days after breeding.

 Radiographs are the final means to evaluate pregnancies in dogs.
 Performed after day 44 of pregnancy, radiographs are the most accurate way to estimate the number of puppies.